 I have intentionally started this article with this excerpt from “Isha” Upanishad.
 This prayer to the material sun is not a single directed appeal but to the veiling nature (Maya) of the whole existence.
 This plea of humankind is the first sign of a mind which has surpassed the material realm and striving to find the ultimate truth.

 Through this prayer, we are asking the sun to unveil its dazzling cover and open the gateway and let us see the absolute truth.

 Maya: The insight

-This verse introduces a concept that something is shrouding the reality from us which was represented by the sun but actually it is more powerful, vast and deceiving in nature.
+This verse introduces the concept that something is shrouding reality from us which was represented by the sun but actually, it is more powerful, vast, and deceiving in nature.
 It has placed an invisible screen in front of our eyes to play a dance of illusion.
 We take birth, we struggle to survive and we die.
-This is the basic framework for all of us irrespective of the cast, creed, beliefs or social status.
+This is the basic framework for all of us irrespective of caste, creed, beliefs, or social status.

 But what is the relevance of this life then?

-We all at some point of time ask this question to ourselves or to somebody we don’t recognize.
+We all at some point in time ask this question to ourselves or to somebody we don’t recognize.

 Quantum theory tells us that the whole universe is existing in the form of waves.
 It materializes when we see it.
 It takes the form of what we want to see.
 All this visible universe is an illusory dramatization of our minds.
 They call it the “Observer Effect”

 Well, that may be true but there are some basic questions still lurking into our minds.